 - Restoration of park landscaping impacted by construction

 - Retention of the existing gravel path within the park

 - New signage with safety messages along the path

-- Construction is anticipated to begin in fall 2020 and last through spring 2021 (Construction schedules are subject to change and often do)
+- Construction is anticipated to begin in Nov.
+2020 and last through spring 2021

-This project is funded by the Downtown Transportation Plan Implementation Program and the construction estimate at the 90% design mark is $1.2 million.
+This project is funded by the Downtown Transportation Plan Implementation Program and the construction estimate is $700,000.